GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-event-driven/README.md

 * [Cloud Function](https://cloud.google.com/functions): Run your code in the cloud with no servers or containers to manage with our scalable, pay-as-you-go functions as a service (FaaS) product.
 * [Looker Studio](https://support.google.com/looker-studio/answer/6283323?hl=en) : Looker Studio is a free tool that turns your data into informative, easy to read, easy to share, and fully customizable dashboards and reports.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator/#id=662dbaa8-91e2-486f-bd28-2d828692a560).

 ## Deploy

+:clock1: Estimated deployment time: 8 min

 1. Click on Open in Google Cloud Shell button below.
 <a href="https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/click-to-deploy-solutions&cloudshell_workspace=data-analytics-platform-event-driven" target="_new">